apache/shardingsphere/docs/document/content/quick-start/sharding-scaling-quick-start.en.md

 Note: The `ruleConfiguration.sourceDatasource` and `ruleConfiguration.sourceRule` should be changed to source's ShardingSphere's datasource and table rule.

-What's more, the `ruleConfiguration.destinationDataSources` should be changed to destination's sharding-proxy.
+What's more, the `ruleConfiguration.destinationDataSources` should be changed to destination's ShardingSphere-Proxy.

 The following information is returned, indicating that the job was successfully created: